Skip to main content

 FAQ on how we use webhooks to extract and deliver wearable data

-Written by Brenda Azeredo
+Written by Sebastian Eugenio

-Updated over a week ago
+Updated over 10 months ago

 ROOK webhooks are geared towards efficiently delivering user information from the wearable data source to our clients ensuring swift and robust responses to their queries.